gofork-org/goFork/README.md

 Note:

-1. In this style, the '{' at the beginning of the line needs to be followed by a space or a tab
+1. In this style, the '{' at the beginning of the line needs to be followed by a whitespace or a tab

 2. A seperate code block needs a precedent empty line